 Segmentation is fundamental in marketing and incorporating customer profitability has the potential to improve the effectiveness of marketing efforts.
 In addition, companies are experiencing pressure to conform to marketing strategies that focus on each individual customer (Kolko and Gazala 2005).

-The authors mention that there is a shift in customer expectations resulting in firms needing to understand the new demands of the customer.
+There is a shift in customer expectations resulting in firms needing to understand the new demands of the customer.
 CLV segmentation divides customers into groups based on factors driving purchase decisions (Vishwanath and Krawiec, 2011).

 While there are many ways to segment a market, the objective of segmentation is to provide customer insights to managers and to enable managers to reach the market.
 Integrating CLV alters these objectives to focus on improving the effective use of resources.

 CLV is the sum of the revenues gained from customers over the lifetime of transactions after deducting the total cost of the customers, accounting for the time value of money (Hwang, Taesoo and Suh, 2004).
-The authors argue that CLV segmentation is based upon the current and potential profitability of existing customers and their categorization based upon CLV.
+CLV segmentation is based upon the current and potential profitability of existing customers and their categorization based upon CLV.
 This demonstrates the shift in objectives from targeting consumers to managing expenditures and allocation of resources towards the ‘’right’’ customers.

 How Does CLV Complicate Segmentation Strategies?